TV-Rename/tvrename/README.md

-# TVRrename
+# TV Rrename
 ## *Organise your TV Shows with ease...* ##

-*Developing and testing for the the updated TVRename pages with bsolute impunity*
+*Developing and testing for the the updated TV Rename pages with bsolute impunity*